-14.1 SMS seeks to work in partnership with parents over matters of discipline and helping schools develop and maintain good behaviour, and it is part of the parents' obligations to SMS to support its Behaviour Policy.
+- 14.1 SMS seeks to work in partnership with Parents over matters of discipline and helping schools develop and maintain good behaviour, and it is part of the Parents' obligations to SMS to support its Behaviour Policy. - 14.2 SMS recognises that communicating the SMS Behaviour Policy to all members of the SMS community, including Parents, is an important way of building and maintaining the SMS culture. - 14.3 Where a Parent has a concern about the management of behaviour, they should raise this directly with SMS whilst continuing to work in partnership with them. - 14.4 Parents will normally be informed as soon as reasonably practicable of any suspicion that their child has been involved in serious misconduct, but may be prevented from doing so immediately, e.g. by the Police if they are involved. - 14.5 Parents will be notified of any pending disciplinary action. - 14.6 Parents will also be notified of disciplinary sanctions:

-- 14.2 SMS recognises that communicating the SMS Behaviour Policy to all members of the SMS community, including parents, is an important way of building and maintaining the SMS culture. - 14.3 Where a parent has a concern about the management of behaviour, they should raise this directly with SMS whilst continuing to work in partnership with them. - 14.4 Parents will normally be informed as soon as reasonably practicable of any suspicion that their child has been involved in serious misconduct, but may be prevented from doing so immediately, e.g. by the Police if they are involved. - 14.5 Parents will be notified of any pending disciplinary action. - 14.6 Parents will also be notified of disciplinary sanctions: - 14.6.1 imposed for significant minor breaches of discipline (persistent minor breaches such as demerits/detention); and - 14.6.2 those imposed for serious breaches of discipline and any rights of review as required and/or within School reports. - 14.7 Parents will be consulted about the child's conduct and the application of this Policy to their child where SMS considers, in its professional judgement, that these give rise to a significant concern about student welfare. - 14.8 Whenever the Headteacher (HT) excludes a student, they must, without delay, notify parents of the period of the exclusion and the reason(s) for it, in accordance with section 51A Education Act 2002 and the statutory Suspension and Permanent Exclusion Guidance.
+- 14.6.1 imposed for significant minor breaches of discipline (persistent minor breaches such as demerits/detention); and - 14.6.2 those imposed for serious breaches of discipline and any rights of review as required and/or within School reports. - 14.7 Parents will be consulted about the child's conduct and the application of this Policy to their child where SMS considers, in its professional judgement, that these give rise to a significant concern about pupil welfare. - 14.8 Whenever the Executive Headteacher (EHT) suspends or permanently excludes a pupil, they must, without delay, notify Parents of the period of the suspension of permanent exclusion and the reason(s) for it, in accordance with section 51A Education Act 2002 and the statutory Suspension and Permanent Exclusion Guidance.

-15 The Role of Students
+15 The Role of Pupils

-- 15.1 Every student will be made aware of the SMS behaviour standards, expectations, pastoral support and the School's approach to a failure to meet required standards and consequence processes.
-Students will be taught that they have a duty to follow the SMS Behaviour Policy and uphold the SMS rules and should contribute to the SMS culture. - 15.2 Students should be asked about their experience of behaviour and asked to provide feedback on the SMS behaviour culture.
-Every student will be supported to achieve the behaviour standards, including an induction process that familiarises them with the SMS behaviour culture.
+- 15.1 Every pupil will be made aware of the SMS behaviour standards, expectations, pastoral support and the School's approach to a failure to meet required standards and consequence processes.
+Pupils will be taught that they have a duty to follow the SMS Behaviour Policy and uphold the SMS rules and should contribute to the SMS culture. - 15.2 Pupils should be asked about their experience of behaviour and asked to provide feedback on the SMS behaviour culture.
+Every pupil will be supported to achieve the behaviour standards, including an induction process that familiarises them with the SMS behaviour culture.